Engineering Rank/Select Data Structures for Large-Alphabet Strings

-In our experiments, we searched for 50{,}000 unique random patterns of length $m = 4, 8$, and $16$ words.
-To generate the patterns, we choose a random position within the corresponding text and then extract $m$ words from that position.
-Figure \ref{fig:count-BWT} shows the space/time trade-offs for counting the number of occurrences of a pattern using the backward search algorithm \cite{FMjacm05}.
+In our experiments, we searched for 50{,}000 unique random patterns of length $M = 4, 8$, and $16$ words.
+To generate the patterns, we choose positions $i$ uniformly at random in the interval $[1{..}n-M]$ and then use $T[i{..}i+M-1]$ as a pattern.
+This ensures that there is at least one occurrence of each pattern in the text.